gahokas/gahokas.github.io/grokking/finallyInReturn.md

 because of the return statement, but it will compile and run.
 As with other return statements, you can't have any code after it, either in the finally block or at the end of the method.
 You will get a compile error:
 > unreachable code

 But what about the return statement in the try block vs the finally block?
-The return statement in the finally block will "override" the return statement in the try block, so the code will output
+The return statement in the finally block will _override_ the return statement in the try block, so the code will output
 ```
 Hello, World!
 Calculating...